robblanco/robblanco.github.io/research.md

   https://www.theses.fr/2017SACLX111), by Roberto Blanco.
 Ph.D. dissertation,
   École polytechnique, Université Paris-Saclay, 21 December 2017.

-* *Property-based testing via proof reconstruction: work-in-progress*, by Roberto Blanco, Alberto Momigliano and Dale Miller.
-In: M. Miculan and F. Rabe (eds.), **Proceedings of the International Workshop on Logical Frameworks and
-  Meta-Languages: Theory and Practice** (LFMTP 2017), Oxford, UK, 8 September 2017.
+* [*Property-based testing via proof reconstruction: work-in-progress*]( https://hal.inria.fr/hal-01646788), by Roberto Blanco, Alberto Momigliano and Dale Miller.
+In: M. Miculan and F. Rabe (eds.), **Proceedings of the International Workshop on Logical Frameworks and Meta-Languages: Theory and Practice** (LFMTP 2017), Oxford, UK, 8 September 2017.

-* *Translating between implicit and explicit versions of proof*, by Roberto Blanco, Zakaria Chihani and Dale Miller.
+* [*Translating between implicit and explicit versions of proof*]( https://hal.inria.fr/hal-01645016), by Roberto Blanco, Zakaria Chihani and Dale Miller.
 In: L. de Moura (ed.), **Proceedings of the 26th International Conference on Automated Deduction** (CADE-26), Gothenburg, Sweden, 9 August 2017.
-Lecture Notes in Computer Science, vol.
-  10395, pp. 255-273.
+Lecture Notes in Computer Science, vol. 10395, pp. 255-273.

-* *An interactive assistant for the definition of proof certificates*, by Roberto Blanco and Zakaria Chihani.
+* [*An interactive assistant for the definition of proof certificates*]( https://hal.inria.fr/hal-01422829), by Roberto Blanco and Zakaria Chihani.
 In the seminar in honor of the 60th birthday of Dale Miller (Dale Fest), Paris, France, 15 December 2016.

 * [*Proof outlines as proof certificates: a system description*](http://eptcs.web.cse.unsw.edu.au/paper.cgi?WoF15.2.pdf), by